This article originally appeared in Construction Business Owner.

 Some practices mentioned in the study deal directly with hazards like reducing noise levels from construction equipment and risk of injuries due to falls.
 Other practices pertain to the hazards associated with materials, such as preventing injuries while lifting or moving materials.

 In addition to broad underutilization of safety practices in general, even with simple practices, such as using hearing protection, there is a clear trend of large companies (with annual revenues or $100 million or more) to use many safety best practices more frequently than small companies.
-Despite the financial advantages that large companies have, giving them the edge on safety, there are still practices that small companies can take advantage of.
+Despite the financial advantages that large companies have, giving them the edge on job site safety, there are still practices that small companies can take advantage of.

 One category in which large companies consistently perform better than small ones is advanced hazard planning.
 This arena extends as far as the advanced planning of ways to reduce noise exposure, which midsize companies (those with revenues of $10 million to just shy of $100 million) seem to find particularly challenging.
 Only 28 percent of midsize respondents reported believing their company handles advanced planning well—compared with 36 percent of small companies and 42 percent of large ones.